When your Elderly Parent Hurts You

 We have moved away from believing in Greek gods a long time ago.
 However, that should not inhibit us from replacing the omnipotent gods with loving and supportive friends.
 They will offer a shoulder to cry on and over time that helps to rebuild self-esteem.
 You have done nothing wrong.
 There are thousands, if not millions of Pelopses, well-meaning sons and daughters who have been scolded, undermined, or punished, even disinherited.
 It has hurt them and has damaged their ideas about their parent’s character.

 Since I came to learn that at one time in your life you can become Pelops, I was told that siblings and caretakers should be wary and cautious of taking sides of their geriatric parent when they fall out with somebody.
 Don’t enable them; geriatric elders have certain age-related behavioral patterns.
-Like crabbiness, lack of empathy, anger and depression, and a feeling of having been robbed.
+Like crabbiness, lack of empathy, anger and depression, and a feeling of having been robbed or having a feeling of being or going to be robbed.
 They are aware of their diminishing auditory, visual, kinetic, and cognitive abilities and this translates into the feeling of insecurity, misgivings, or even mistrust.
 Not being able to find something, like having lost their wallet or fountain pen, these surely have been stolen!
 No, they haven’t been stolen.
 Double check robbing stories, gossip, and avoid believing slander.
 Only those families whose children and caretakers take a united stand are able to navigate through the choppy waters of caring for an elderly parent.

 Now that you know that you are not alone, Pelops does not need to be your middle name.
 Keep a healthy distance from your elderly parent if abuse happens or continues.
 I know about a geriatric nurse who advises family members not to visit their demented parents too often of even not at all because ‘They do not notice and it will hurt you’.
 These are sobering and somber thoughts, but one must be realistic.